 Learn more about Canyon Lake levels and Guadalupe River flow rates.

 Thanks to Texas Parks & Wildlife, you can find everything you need to know about fishing conditions in Canyon Lake.
-Fishing patterns will emerge as the lake continues to stabilize in the coming weeks.
-Report by Charles Whited, Barefoot Fishing Tours.
-For
+FAIR.
+Water stained; 87 degrees; 16.38 feet below pool.
+The lake continues to stabilize following recent flooding.
+The Corps of Engineers has

 Canyon Lake Boat Ramp #14 in Jacob’s Creek day-use park reopened Friday.
 The ramp is open to the public.
 Fee is $20.
 Hours are 8 a.m. to 6 p.m. for entry.
 The park closes at 8 p.m.
 Joint Base San Antonio (JBSA)